WhatsApp Message Markup: The Platform's Hidden Cost

 Meta charges per message using the "conversational pricing" model (in effect since 2023, with adjustments in 2024 and 2026).
 The 4 categories and what each means:

 Reference exchange rate R$ 5.00/USD.
-Meta charges in USD, adjustable by daily rate, with monthly invoice directly to card or account linked to Business Manager.
+Meta charges in USD, adjustable by the daily rate, with a monthly invoice directly to the card or account linked to Business Manager.

 The critical point: the charge is direct from Meta to the company that owns the number, not to the intermediary platform.
 The platform is just the inbox/CRM software that consumes the API.
-That is, technically nothing prevents the platform from charging only the software subscription and passing through 100% of Meta fees without message markup.
+In other words, technically nothing prevents the platform from charging only the software subscription and passing through 100% of Meta's fees without message markup.
 But the market doesn't work that way by default.

 The 3 Ways Message Markup Appears (and Disappears) on Your Invoice

 Meta's table is in USD.
-The platform charges in BRL using an artificial rate (R$ 6.00/USD when the daily rate is R$ 5.00, for example).
-It's a message markup disguised as a "currency fee."
+The platform charges in BRL using an artificial rate (R$ 6.00/USD when the day's exchange rate is R$ 5.00, for example).
+It's message markup disguised as a "currency fee."
 Since the exchange rate legitimately fluctuates, it's hard for the client to prove they're paying more than they should.

 This model is especially bad for companies with high volumes of customer replies (the "service" category, free on Meta).